limads/bayes/README.md

 - A mixture and its discrete categorical draw.

-Deep probabilistic graphs can in principle be built as long as the neighboring elements have valid `ConditionalDistribution` implementations; although their usability for any given problem is determined by the inference algorithm implementation.
+Deep probabilistic graphs can in principle be built as long as the neighboring elements have valid `Conditional<Factor>` implementations; although their usability for any given problem is determined by the inference algorithm implementation.

 Conditioning takes ownership of the conditioning factor, which can be recovered via: